Frequently Asked Questions

 Q: How are relay teams determined?

-A: Relay teams are primarily based on talent.
+A: Relay teams are primarily based on the swimmer's time.
 When very comparable, coaches may go with their best feeling.
 Often times, workout attendance and attitude can be key tiebreakers.

 Q: If my child is going to miss a meet, what should I do?

-Q: Why are you asking for a commitment for Divisionals (Champs)/All-Stars now?
+Q: Why are you asking for a commitment for Championship Meet now?

-A: All swimmers must be pre-registered to swim at Divisionals.
+A: All swimmers must be pre-registered to swim at the Championship Meet.
 BCC pays an entry fee of $20.00 per swimmer to enter.
 Besides – it’s our biggest event of the season, so we expect a serious commitment to attend.
 Surprises for this meet are not good.